 When planning a visit to Mexico’s Yucatan Peninsula, you cannot afford to skip out on the cenotes.
 If you’ve been following this blog, you already know it.
 I keep talking about cenotes, I keep writing about cenotes, and you might think I’m obsessed with them… oh well, maybe I am.
 In my defense, cenotes are one of the top attractions in Mexico, known for their natural beauty and diving opportunities.

-While there are many cenotes in Valladolid and even more in the region, there is one that I particularly liked: Cenote Oxman in Valladolid.
+While there are many cenotes in Valladolid and even more in the region, there is one that I particularly liked: Cenote Oxman in Valladolid, also known as Cenote San Lorenzo Oxman.

-For an introduction, check out this short video that I made at Cenote Oxman.
+For an introduction, check out this short video that I made when visiting Cenote Oxman.

 But First, What Is a Cenote?

 You might already know what is a cenote.
 After all, cenotes have become super popular these past few years.
 If that’s the case, feel free to skip this paragraph!
-However, many people don’t really know what exactly is a cenote, and in my opinion it’s really important to understand what is their significance to the Mayans.
+However, many people don’t really know what exactly is a cenote, and in my opinion, it’s very important to understand what is their significance to the Mayans.

 The word cenote comes from the Mayan term dzonot, which means well.
 But not all cenotes look the same.
 There are essentially 4 types of cenotes: